- Babies are like little scientists, actively exploring the world to understand how it works.

 To keep your little one safe, baby-proof your home and make sure there’s nothing dangerous they could find and take into their mouth.
 Babies are curious about everyday objects and how they work, so your child will be exploring and grabbing everything, pushing buttons, or opening things.
 Once you make sure your baby is safe, encourage exploration so they can build new ideas about textures, shapes, gravity, and how the world works!

-In the first few years, your baby will have an insatiable curiosity, and will be looking for new things to conquer.
-She’ll show an increased ability to process information, remember, and conceptualize – all part of the cognitive growth that is taking place in that rapidly developing brain of hers.
+In the first few years, your child will have an insatiable curiosity and will be looking for new things to conquer.
+They’ll show an increased ability to process information, remember, and conceptualize –which are all part of their cognitive development and brain architecture.